 The event organiser is responsible for ensuring that all required licences are obtained in sufficient time and all conditions specified in these licences are adhered to.
 The costs for any licence shall be incurred by the event organiser.
-Details of current costs are available on the Council's website.

 Such licences could include, but are not limited to: